-- Innovative local programs and customer services: new rates, technologies and services for customers that lower electricity supply costs and risk for the program in aggregate, along with the electricity bills of participating customers from a "full bill" perspective (i.e., inclusive of transmission and distribution charges). - Energy Risk Management & Financial Reserve Policies, Procedures and Practices: expert guidance on energy risk management, procurement of a diversified portfolio of energy contracts, rate setting, and financial reserves sufficient to ensure the stability and operational continuity of Community Power programs over the long-term (as technologies, market dynamics, risk factors, consumer preferences and energy policies continue to evolve).
+• Innovative local programs and customer services: new rates, technologies and services for customers that lower electricity supply costs and risk for the program in aggregate, along with the electricity bills of participating customers from a "full bill" perspective (i.e., an electric bill inclusive of generation/supply, transmission, and distribution charges).

-• Development of Renewable and Battery Storage Projects: joint contracting opportunities for the construction of new renewable and battery storage projects financed under long-term contracts - to diversify program energy portfolios, provide a physical hedge against wholesale market price fluctuations, enhance the resiliency of our electrical grid, and stimulate local construction and economic development.
+- Energy Risk Management & Financial Reserve Policies, Procedures and Practices: expert guidance on energy risk management, procurement of a diversified portfolio of energy contracts, rate setting, and financial reserves sufficient to ensure the stability and operational continuity of Community Power programs over the long-term (as technologies, market dynamics, risk factors, consumer preferences and energy policies continue to evolve). - Development of Renewable and Battery Storage Projects: joint contracting opportunities for the construction of new renewable and battery storage projects financed under long-term contracts, which would diversify program energy portfolios, provide a physical hedge against wholesale market price fluctuations, enhance the resiliency of our electrical grid, and stimulate local construction and economic development.